kiboschool/course-intro-to-data-science/src/lessons/feature-engineering/practice.md

 - Try solving this practice challenge to check that you understand the concepts.

-- Be ready to do additional googling to complete this exercise
+- Be ready to do additional googling to complete this exercise, if neccessary.

 </aside>